nathand2/scheduling-web-app/README.md

    4. Manually add needed tables.
 Check init.sql for table references.
 Currently used tables: [user]
    5. (May have to use ">>USE scheduler;" when creating tables and making queries)
 5. Start API server: npm run start:dev

-## Frontend
+## Backend (SocketApi)
-1. Go into frontend directory: cd frontend
+1. Go into backend directory: cd backend/sockets
 2. Install packages with npm: npm install
-3. Start React dev server: npm start
+3. Start SocketApi server: npm run start:dev